Informfully/Documentation/docs/source/index.rst

 Informfully is a open-source reproducibility platform for content distribution and conducting user experiments.

 This is the combined and official Informfully Documentation for all `code repositories <https://github.com/orgs/Informfully/repositories>`_.
-For a tutorial on how to use Informfully, start with the :doc:`quick` section and the :ref:`installation` instructions of the project.
+For a tutorial on how to use Informfully, start with the :doc:`install` section and the :ref:`installation` instructions of the project.

 **Links and Resources:** `Website <https://informfully.ch/>`_ | `Documentation <https://informfully.readthedocs.io/>`_ | `Informfully <https://github.com/orgs/Informfully/repositories>`_ | `DDIS@UZH <https://www.ifi.uzh.ch/en/ddis.html>`_